Donald Duck Meets Vincent van Gogh

 Is he quakers?

-Forgive me, lovers of art, but we seem to have had an incident in our Vincent van Gogh display.
+Forgive me, lovers of art, but we seem to have had an incident in our Vincent van Gogh gallery.

 The first painting in this gallery is one of van Gogh’s self portraits.